Leadership, Management & Life in the Workplace

 https://pixabay.com/vectors/christmas-santa-claus-winter-gifts-2840575/

-© John Ballard, PhD, 2022.
+Modified from my previous blogs about Santa. © John Ballard, PhD, 2024.
 All rights reserved.

 _________________________